 Women on the Periphery

 Madeline Anderson was the first African-American woman to executive-produce a nationally aired television series.
-Inducted into the Black Filmmakers Hall of Fame in 1993 for her outstanding contribution to the filed, Anderson is most well acclaimed for her two short films, Integration Report and I Am Somebody.
+Inducted into the Black Filmmakers Hall of Fame in 1993 for her outstanding contribution to the filed, Anderson is most well acclaimed for her short films Integration Report and I Am Somebody.

 A cinematic snapshot of the civil rights movement across the United States in 1960, from Montgomery, Alabama, to Brooklyn, Integration Report 1 includes speeches from many leaders of the movement.
 I Am Somebody documents the 1969 strike of black hospital workers in Charleston, South Carolina, over the course of which more than a thousand strikers, students, and civil rights activists were jailed.
 All but twelve of the 400 strikers were women, and Anderson tells the story from a distinctly feminist point of view.

-Presented by Come the Revolution curator and writer Liz Chege, who will lead a conversation after the screening.
+Presented by Come the Revolution curator and writer Liz Chege.